All training for gaming employees must be recognised by the Consumer and Business Services (CBS).

 understand and, where appropriate, explain the different sorts of services provided by the gambling helpline, local or regional gambling help services and specialised and Statewide gambling help services

 differentiate in practical workplace situations the roles of bodies or officials relevant to regulatory and procedural requirements including (but not limited to) the Consumer and Business Services, the Liquor and Gambling Commissioner, industry bodies recognised for the purposes of section 10B(1)(a) of the Gaming Machines Act 1992 and the Independent Gaming Corporation Limited

-Upon completion of this training course you will be issued with a certificate.
+Upon completion of this course you will be issued with a certificate of attendance.